React Icons

 Step 3: Adding Icons to JSX

-Once imported, you can use the icons as components within your JSX:
+Once you imported icons, you can use the icons as component with in your JSX:

 function IconExample() {